guobaoxiao/T-Net/README.md

 }
 ```

-# Data Preparation and Acknowledgement
+# Data Preparation, Trainng, and Testing
-This data preparation code of YFCC100M and SUN3D can be found from [[OANet](https://github.com/zjhthu/OANet)].
+This data preparation code of main datasets, trainng, and testing can be found from [[OANet](https://github.com/zjhthu/OANet)].
 If you use the part of code related to data generation, testing, or evaluation, you should cite the paper:
 ```bibtex
 @inproceedings{zhang2019oanet,
   title={Learning Two-View Correspondences and Geometry Using Order-Aware Network},